Booninybah | Fingal Head

 Fingal Head is a distinctive volcanic headland of rectangular basalt columns, formed as lava flowed toward the ocean 23 million years ago.
 The nature of the cooling lava formed the giant columns.

-Aboriginal people maintain strong cultural and community connections to the Fingal peninsula, known as Pooningbah, place of the echidna.
-Basalt columns at the tip of the headland formed when the Pooning (echidna) was chased into the ocean.
+Aboriginal people maintain strong cultural and community connections to the Fingal peninsula, known as Booninybah, place of the echidna.
+Basalt columns at the tip of the headland formed when the Booniny (echidna) was chased into the ocean.

 Cook Island, just off Fingal, is the ceremonial ground of the Jungurra, the pelican.
 A Bundjalung story connects the island with Joongarrabah (Razorback), the highest point in nearby Tweed Heads.